The Crown says NO! – Absolute Royal Refusal

 Mr Harrold rather unsuccessfully argued that (1) the words ‘royal’ and ‘butler’ are dictionary words and as such are not owned by any one (2) the logo he was attempting to register was not a Royal emblem or insignia, (3) he had obtained permission to use ‘The Royal Butler’ by senior members of the Royal Household and (4) he had successfully used the name ‘The Royal Butler’ for around seven years as his ‘stage name’ without any challenge.

 Unsurprisingly the application was refused in full and it was decided that concerning educational services and entertainment services “the contested mark is likely to indicate that the user has, or has recently had, Royal patronage or authorisation”.
 Additionally, it was decided that even though the logo applied for, was not identical to the Royal arms and whilst some of the public are aware of what the Royal arms look like, some do not, and most will know the Royal arms includes a lion ‘rampant’.
 As such, the dissimilarities between the gold lion with a crown in the application will do very little in counteracting the impression of royal patronage.
 As a result, it was decided a registration of the trade mark in relation to the services specified in the application would be contrary to sections 3(5) and 4(1)(d) of the Act.

 Lastly, whilst it is imperative to ensure you secure your trade mark, not every mark will be capable of registration.
-There are a number of absolute grounds which the examiners can rely on to refuse an application, which is why if you are thinking about trademarking your brand you should speak to one of our IP specialists before you do.
+There are a number of absolute grounds on which the examiners can rely to refuse an application, which is why if you are thinking about trademarking your brand you should speak to one of our experts before you do.
 Here at Briffa, we can advise you on whether your trade mark is registrable and assist you with the application process.